oracle-terraform-modules/terraform-oci-vcn/docs/src/prerequisites.md

 ## Pre-requisites

+1. Local development tools: git, terraform, a terminal.
+2. Understanding of OCI and its services, in particular the OCI Networking services.
+3. Your Terraform user must be part of a group that can
+   - manage VCNs in the compartment you will be creating the VCN and other resources

 ### Generate and upload your OCI API keys

 Follow the documentation for [generating and uploading your API keys][uri-oci-keys].